 D. Withdrawal

-Participants may withdraw from this Agreement at any point, subject to the fulfillment of obligations incurred under this Agreement prior to the date this agreement is terminated, by giving written notice to the Administrator at least thirty (30) calendar days prior to the effective date of the withdrawal.
-Following receipt of such notice, the Administrator will inform the other Participants of the date of the withdrawal.
+Participants may withdraw from this Agreement at any point, subject to the fulfillment of obligations incurred under this Agreement prior to the date this agreement is terminated with regard to such Participant, by giving written notice to the Administrator at least thirty (30) calendar days prior to the effective date of the withdrawal.
+Following receipt of such notice, the Administrator will inform the other Participants of the date of that Participant’s withdrawal.
 Upon the effective date of the withdrawal, the Participant must cease all activities under this Agreement.
-Withdrawal from this Agreement will not deprive a Participant of an antitrust defense otherwise available to it in accordance with DPA section 708 for the fulfillment of obligations incurred prior to withdrawal and otherwise eligible for such defense under the Agreement, pursuant to FEMA direction, and in accordance with the provisions of the DPA.
+Withdrawal from this Agreement will not deprive a Participant of an antitrust defense otherwise available to it in accordance with DPA section 708 for the actions related to its intended fulfillment of obligations incurred prior to withdrawal and otherwise eligible for such defense under the Agreement, pursuant to FEMA direction, and/or in accordance with the provisions of the DPA.

 E. Pandemic Event Activation and Deactivation